 This is the most critical question to ask yourself before planning your event.
 For example, if the purpose is to encourage a spike in average order value, you might consider making your bonus points event short so that customers are encouraged to spend quickly as a result of its perceived “rarity”.

-On the other hand, if you want to encourage customers who aren’t redeeming to earn more points, it may be beneficial to leave the promotion on for 7-10 days so that members feel like they have time to earn even more points before your regular earning-scale returns.
+On the other hand, if you want to re-engage customers who aren’t currently redeeming to earn more points, it may be beneficial to leave the promotion on for 7-10 days.
+This way members feel like they have time to earn even more points before your regular earning-scale returns.
 Regardless of your goals, the purpose of your event should shape the majority of your decisions in the planning process.

 If participation patterns are uniform across your entire customer base, offering additional points to all of your program members can be an effective way to meet your objectives as well.